konflux-ci/build-definitions/task/pnc-prebuild-git-clone-oci-ta/0.1/README.md

 # pnc-prebuild-git-clone-oci-ta task

-The pnc-prebuild-git-clone-oci-ta Task will clone a repo from the provided url, apply PNC prebuild modifications from https://github.com/project-ncl/konflux-tooling and store it as a trusted artifact in the provided OCI repository.
+The pnc-prebuild-git-clone-oci-ta task will clone a repo from the provided url, apply PNC prebuild modifications (from https://github.com/project-ncl/konflux-tooling) and store it as a trusted artifact in the provided OCI repository.
+The prebuild modifications create a Containerfile and suitable build script in order for the Java based project to be built within a container given build parameters configured from PNC.

 ## Parameters
 |name|description|default value|required|